 This section assumes that you don’t have streaming subscriptions yet or that you’re willing to cancel your old subscriptions and sign up with Amazon or Roku.

-Fire TV has Amazon Channels and it’s brilliant if you subscribe to HBO, Showtime, Prime, Starz, CBS through Amazon.
+Fire TV has Amazon Channels and it’s brilliant if you subscribe to HBO, Showtime, Prime, Starz, and CBS through Amazon.
 Amazon Channels organizes all the content, making it easy to keep track of what you’ve watched and what you’re currently watching.
 This also reduces (but doesn’t eliminate) your exposure to ads.
 You can see all your content from one app and you can even download it for offline viewing on your phone.

 Amazon hosts all the content (HBO, Showtime, etc.) on their servers.
 As one of the largest companies in the world, this lets you experience very high bitrates and fantastic quality.
 Plus, you shouldn’t have any downtime even when popular new shows are released.
 One cool feature is that you’ll see each actor’s name whenever you pause a show or movie.
 It also shows any song that is playing, and the “X-Ray” tool gives you more detailed info.
 While you’re not locked into Amazon Channels, you can’t add Netflix, Hulu, or any live TV services to this channel.

 Roku’s remote voice search is good for movies and shows, but not complex questions or tasks like with Alexa.
 The Private Listening mode lets you listen through headphones without interrupting anyone else.
 This is also available with Fire TV, but it’s more difficult.
 Guest Mode is good for guest rooms and AirBnB hosts because it makes a temporary profile for people so they can sign up and keep track of their content.
-Automatic Account Link is good for keeping track of passwords, but it only works for Hulu, Sing, Philo, and Pandora right now.
+Automatic Account Link is good for keeping track of passwords, but it only works for Hulu, Sling, Philo, and Pandora right now.

 Fire TV Stick remote has Alexa and you can ask it a question or issue a command by holding the button.
 It also works for searching content with your voice.
 When using Alexa to open a show directly, it’s best to be specific about which app you want to use, but then the command is wordier and harder to understand.
 For example, “Open Westworld on HBO” will have a higher hit rate than “Open Westworld.”
 Plus, Alexa tends to have a harder time with non-mainstream content, because there’s just so much content in the wild.